 1. Eastern Hockey League

-The EHL, was once again the top producer of NCAA prospects at the Tier III level.
+The EHL, was for the third year in a row the top producer of NCAA prospects at the Tier III level.
 The EHL also continued to move players on to Tier II when those opportunities were presented.
 The EHL lead all Tier III leagues in NCAA D-3 and D-2 placements.
-Be the best at one thing and you don’t have to worry about what anyone else may be doing.
+The EHL has defined itself as the leader in NCAA placements at the D-3 level and embraces that definition.
+This is the absolute best way to market themselves and it shows.

 2. USPHL – Premier